Museum of Domestic Design and Architecture: The Domestic Design Collection 1870–1960

-This collection consists of over 4,000 books, journals, magazines and trade and retail catalogues relating to all aspects of home furnishing, household management, cookery, house building, DIY, home crafts and gardening.
-This is a fantastic resource for anyone interested in domestic furnishings, homecraft or other aspects of domestic life; it is also useful as visual reference for those interested in typography, graphic design, book design and so on.
+This collection consisted of over 4,000 books, journals, magazines and trade and retail catalogues relating to all aspects of home furnishing, household management, cookery, house building, DIY, home crafts and gardening.

-A particularly important element is the material relating to the growth of North London suburbia between around 1900 and 1939.
-It consists of posters, brochures and other publicity material produced by property developers, builders and estate agents.
-This material complements the other items relating to domestic decoration and furnishing from the same period.
+A particularly important element was the material relating to the growth of North London suburbia between around 1900 and 1939.
+It consisted of posters, brochures and other publicity material produced by property developers, builders and estate agents.
+This material complemented the other items relating to domestic decoration and furnishing from the same period.

-Around 2,000 books and catalogues were originally part of the Silver Studio Collection, accumulated and used by the designers as sources of visual reference.
-A further 1,000 or so items were collected by the former Art and Design Librarian of Hornsey College of Art during the 1980s.
-The remainder have been acquired by purchase or donation over many years.
+Dispersal of the Collections

+The closure of the museum in 2024 meant that items from the Crown Wallpaper collection and Domestic Design Collection were split and distributed among various institutions:

+The suburbia-related material mainly went to Enfield Local Studies Archive and Ealing Local Studies Archive.

+The University of Brighton Design Archives received material relating to the Festival of Britain, the Council of Industrial Design, and also designs and textiles by Enid Marx and designs by Laurence Scarfe.